 * Policy decision expected 0230-0430 GMT

-* BOJ seen keeping interest rate targets unchanged
+* BOJ to keep interest rate targets, guidance unchanged

-* BOJ Gov Kuroda to brief media 0630 GMT
+* BOJ Governor Kuroda to brief media 0630 GMT

 By Leika Kihara

-At a two-day rate review ending on Wednesday, the BOJ is set to maintain its short-term interest rate target at minus 0.1 percent and that for long-term rates around zero percent.
+At the two-day rate review that ends on Tuesday, the BOJ is set to keep its short-term interest rate target at -0.1% and a pledge to guide 10-year government bond yields around 0%.

 It is also seen maintaining a guidance that commits to keeping rates at current low levels, or even to cut them, until risks keeping it from achieving its 2% inflation goal subside.

 At a quarterly review of its projections, the BOJ is likely to slightly revise up its economic growth forecast for the fiscal year beginning in April thanks to an expected boost from the government’s spending package.

 Japan’s economy ground to a near halt in July-September and is likely to have contracted in the final quarter of last year as the U.S.-China trade war knocked exports.

 BOJ officials hope the government’s $122 billion fiscal package and robust capital expenditure will offset the hit from soft global demand and supply chain disruptions from last year’s typhoons that continue to weigh on factory output.